salcode/salcode-git/README.md

 ### `git drb`

-Alias for `git push origin --delete $(git branch --show-current)` to delete the remote branch with the same name as the current branch from the remote **origin**.
+Alias for `git push origin --delete $(git rev-parse --abbrev-ref HEAD)` to delete the remote branch with the same name as the current branch from the remote **origin**.

 See [Deleting Remote Branches](https://git-scm.com/book/en/v2/Git-Branching-Remote-Branches#_delete_branches).